Improved Analysis of the Accelerated Noisy Power Method with Applications to Decentralized PCA: Conclusion

 \section{Conclusion}

 We provided convergence guarantees for ANPM, showing that it converges at an accelerated rate under milder noise conditions than previous analyses.
 We showed that our analysis is tight, and applied our results to design ADePM, an accelerated algorithm for decentralized PCA with comparable communication costs to non-accelerated decentralized algorithms.
-While our work is mainly of theoretical nature, our experimental results show that using heuristics to adaptively tune the momentum can in practice lead to significant speedups over non-accelerated methods, without requiring manual parameter tuning.
+While our work is mainly of theoretical nature, our experimental results show that using heuristics to adaptively tune the momentum can lead to significant speedups over non-accelerated methods without requiring manual parameter tuning.

-\citet{balcan2016} and \citet{xu2023anpm} provide convergence rates and noise conditions for (A)NPM that depend on the wider gap $\lambda_k-\lambda_{p+1}$ whenever $\bX_t$ has $p$ columns but only the top-$k$ eigenspace is estimated, with $p>k$.
-This can represent significant improvements in terms of convergence speed and noise tolerance in some cases.
+\citet{balcan2016} and \citet{xu2023anpm} provide convergence rates for (A)NPM that depend on the wider gap $\lambda_k-\lambda_{p+1}$ whenever $\bX_t$ has $p$ columns but only the top-$k$ eigenspace is estimated, with $p>k$.
+This can represent significant improvements in terms of convergence speed and noise conditions in some cases.
 Extending our analysis to this setting is an interesting direction for future work.